metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 > - **column 20** : maximum amplified length
 > - **column 21** : average amplified length

-Suppose that we decide to focus on the 11<sup>th</sup> pair because it seems to have relatively good characteristics and especially have a relatively equilibrate melting temperature between the two primers.
+Suppose we decide to focus on the 11<sup>th</sup> pair because it seems to have relatively good properties and, in particular, a relatively balanced melting temperature between the two primers.

-* Primer ID :  11
+- Primer ID :  11

-&nbsp;

    Primer  | sequence           | tm max | tm min | GC count
   ---------|--------------------|--------|--------|----------